WorkspaceDevelopers/Elxsi/README.md

 - [elxsi](https://github.com/WorkspaceDevelopers/elxsi/tree/main/elxsi): This folder contains the source code for performing operations and visualizing statistical distributions.

 **Note:**
 Elxsi runs on all operating systems, is quick to install and is available for free use.
 No version of elxsi support Python 2.7 and Python 3.4.
-Elxsi plotting capabiliies for visualizing various different types of statistical distributions (to be released in upcoming versions) requires matplotlib (>= 2.1.1) and seaborn (>= 0.9.0) packages.
+Elxsi plotting capabiliies requires matplotlib (>= 2.1.1) and seaborn (>= 0.9.0) packages.

 # User Installation and Source Code
 The latest stable release of elxsi can be installed from Pypi, using the code: